 On May 12, 2004, we declared a special dividend on each outstanding share of our common stock and 8% preferred stock payable to holders of record on May 25, 2004.
-We paid the special dividend on - June 29, 2004.
+We paid the special dividend on June 29, 2004.
 The 8% preferred stock participated on an as converted basis.
 The aggregate amount of the dividend was \$1.25 million, or \$0.09 per share of common stock and \$9.64 per share of 8% preferred stock.
-Other than the special dividend, we have not declared or paid any dividends on our common stock since our inception and do not intend to pay any dividends on our common stock in the foreseeable future. - Consultants consist of our billable professionals, excluding interns and independent contractors. - Consultants consist of our bittaine professionals, excluding interns and independent contractors.
+Other than the special dividend, we have not declared or paid any dividends on our common stock since our inception and do not intend to pay any dividends on our common stock in the forecachells fitting foreseeable future.
+Consultants consist of our billable professionals, excluding interns and independent contractors.

-We calculate the utilization rate for our consultants by dividing the number of hours all of our consultants worked on client assignments during a period by the total available working hours for all of our consultants during the same period, assuming a forty-hour work week, less paid holidays and vacation days. - Average billing rate per hour is calculated by dividing revenues for a period by the number of hours worked on client assignments during the same period.
+We calculate the utilization rate for our consultants by dividing the number of hours all of our consultants worked on client assignments during a period by the total available working hours for all of our consultants during the same period, assuming a forty-hour work week, less paid holidays and vacation days.

+Average billing rate per hour is calculated by dividing revenues for a period by the number of hours worked on client assignments during the same period.